-This particular fund was created to complement the RSTF and provides for the distribution of funds to non-gaming tribes, upon application of such tribes for purposes related to effective self-governance, self-determined community, and economic development.
-The designated purpose of the RSTF is rigid and formulaic.
-This new fund is designed to be fluid and payments are intended to be made to non-gaming tribes on a "need" basis, upon application by non-gaming tribes.
+This particular fund (referenced in recent compacts) was created to complement the RSTF and provides for the distribution of funds to non-gaming tribes, upon application of such tribes for purposes related to effective self-governance, self-determined community, and economic development.
+Payments from this fund are intended to be made to non-gaming tribes on a "need" basis, upon application.